nens/threedi-docs/source/f_problem_solving.rst

 Crashed simulations
 ^^^^^^^^^^^^^^^^^^^

+The 3Di computational core is very stable and crashing simulations are very uncommon.
+Most schematisation errors that result in a failure to generate a valid 3Di model, or in crashing simulations, will be caught by the :ref:`schematisation checker<checking_model>`.
+However, if you do run into an error or crash, there are several things you can do to resolve the issues before contacting the :ref:`servicedesk`.
+The service desk will always ask you to go through these steps before your issue is taken up.

 Common causes for crashing simulations are noted in the list below.
 Please check these if you encounter crashing simulations.